 - Subscribes to and consumes NF Energy Information from the Energy Information Function as defined in TS 23.501 [72]).

-Editor’s Note: Definition of the Energy Information Function in TS 23.501 [72] is a work in progress at the time of writing.

 - Subscribes to and consumes AS Energy Information from the Application Server.

 - Collates and exposes the above Energy Information to the Energy Information Collector in the UE via the data plane.